-Gurobi V7.0 added a feature for MIP Solution Pools.
-Specifically, you can use a solution pool to find the N best solutions, or N solutions that are less than a specified gap from the optimal solution.
-For details, see the solution pool section in the Reference Manual.
+For MIPs, Solution Pools can be used to find the N best solutions as well as N solutions that are less than a specified gap from the optimal solution.